petabyt/rim/doc/vdom.md

 - The event handler function requires an argument (that is set for each widget)

 ## event handler function
-For any event type, accepts a single argument: `struct NimEvent`
+For any event type, accepts a single argument: `struct RimEvent`
 - This struct will reside in the widget tree as a property of the widget in question.
-- When the UI is refreshed, the onClick handler will be set every time with the `struct NimEvent` structure as an argument The event handler function will copy it to the NimContext struct and trigger an event.
-The code in `nim_poll` will see there is an event, and return `1` for the widget that corresponds to that event.
+- When the UI is refreshed, the onClick handler will be set every time with the `struct RimEvent` structure as an argument The event handler function will copy it to the RimContext struct and trigger an event.
+The code in `rim_poll` will see there is an event, and return `1` for the widget that corresponds to that event.